-Nigeria is with over 180 million inhabitants the most populous African country and 8th largest in the world.
-It has the strongest economy of Africa and is also one of the fastest growing economies on a global level.
+Nigeria, with over 180 million inhabitants is the most populous African country and 8th largest in the world.
+It has the strongest economy in Africa.
 The country operates a democratic government which has remained uninterrupted in the last 20 years.
 As a founding member of several economic blocs and international organizations, Nigeria is therefore a regional power house.

 - A hand shake is the acceptable form of greeting.
 However, you may find people bowing to their superiors and the elderly as a sign of respect.
 Do not be surprised when a Nigerian exporter takes a bow during the greeting.

 - Greetings should always include some interest in your acquaintances, family and health.
 A common conversation opener: “how was your night”?
 It is just a polite sign of interest in your well being.

 - You may be treated to the Nigerian hospitality with your host paying the bill.
 Do not feel uncomfortable, but remember to appreciate the gesture.

 - The left hand rules apply here.
 Do not take or give anything with the left hand, because it might be perceived as disrespectful.